Maia for cello and piano by David Glaser

 experience and accolade, both Steven and Caroline are the strongest of ambassadors for a project of this ambition.

-**This concerto is having its first two premieres on March 25th, 2011 with the Ridgewood Concert Band and on
+This concerto was premiered on March 25th, 2011 with the Ridgewood Concert Band and on

 April 30th, 2011 with the Cornell Wind Ensemble.